by Kyrian Lyndon

 About the author:

 Kyrian Lyndon is the author of Shattering Truths, the first book in her Deadly Veils series.
-She has also published two poetry collections, A Dark Rose Blooms, and Remnants of Severed Chains, as well as several articles for Rebelle Society and The Voice of Literature e-zines.
+She has published two poetry collections, A Dark Rose Blooms, and Remnants of Severed Chains, as well as several articles for Rebelle Society and The Voice of Literature e-zines.

 Featured image from Unsplash